 - Test the waters: The one-year M.A. allows you to decide whether the academic path is right for you— before you invest your time and resources in a multiyear doctoral program.

 - Stronger qualifications for doctoral programs: The M.A. will significantly enhance your qualifications if you plan to pursue a full-time doctoral program.
-This can be especially useful if you seek to enter graduate school in a field outside your undergraduate major, or if you earned a bachelor’s degree from a less prestigious institution.
+This can be especially useful if you seek to enter graduate school in a field outside your undergraduate major.